davidhartsough/writings/src/markdown/racism-kills.md

 description: 'A discussion on racism, discrimination, and police brutality and what can be done to eradicate them.'
 ---

+[Edits added June 1st: included more resources under several sections.]

+**EDIT**: Latest reports show that the two autopsies ruled that Floyd's death was a homicide due to neck and back compression leading to asphyxia and cardiac arrest.
+(And oddly, the Wikipedia article's title has not yet changed.)

+---

-Although a more thorough autopsy awaits from a forensic pathologist, the preliminary autopsy of George Floyd reportedly drew upon causes such as "underlying health conditions, including coronary artery disease and hypertensive heart disease".
-Some argue this as reason to call the event "the death of George Floyd" rather than "the killing of George Floyd."
+The preliminary autopsy of George Floyd reportedly drew upon causes such as "underlying health conditions, including coronary artery disease and hypertensive heart disease".
+Some argued this as reason to call the event "the death of George Floyd" rather than "the killing of George Floyd."
 (See [the Wikipedia article](https://en.wikipedia.org/wiki/Death_of_George_Floyd) and [discussion](https://en.wikipedia.org/wiki/Talk:Death_of_George_Floyd#Requested_move_27_May_2020).)
 However, studies show that discrimination causes these exact diseases.
 Research demonstrates that higher levels of discrimination are associated with an elevated risk of a broad range of diseases, including high blood pressure and heart disease.
 Another study shows that blacks and other minorities receive poorer quality care than whites.
 (This was true for all kinds of medical treatment, from the most simple to the most technologically sophisticated.)
 Together these facts explain that systemic racism and everyday discrimination had been killing George Floyd his entire life.
 The police brutality was the pinnacle of the prejudice and the culmination of the discrimination.

 Every seven minutes, a black person dies prematurely in the United States from higher levels of discrimination.
 (Over 200 black people die every single day who would not die if the health of blacks and whites were equal.)